 Appeal: Students seeking reinstatement of their eligibility to receive financial aid must complete a Financial Aid Appeal form and provide supporting documentation.
 Supporting documentation can include obituaries, medical bills, doctor’s notes, and any other documentation that the committee deems appropriate.
 Students must also explain what in their situation has changed so they may now meet SAP standards.
 Notification of action taken by the Office of Financial Aid and Scholarships will be emailed within 20 working days of the request (unless necessary information cannot be obtained).
 If additional documentation is requested, the student must submit the documentation by the deadline posted on the appeal form.
 If the timeframe is not met the appeal will either not be considered or considered for the subsequent semester.
 The committee has 14 working days from the date the last supporting document is provided to notify the student of a decision (unless necessary information cannot be obtained).
 Deadlines for appeals will be published on the financial aid appeal forms.
 Appeals will not be reviewed for the current term after the posted deadlines.

 If a student's request for reinstatement of financial aid is denied they may pursue further review by the Financial Aid Appeal Committee by supplying additional documentation that was not included in the first appeal.
-A student is allowed three approved appeals while pursuing an undergraduate degree (including teaching certification) and three approved appeals while pursuing a graduate degree.
+A student is only allowed three approved appeals while pursuing a graduate degree.
 After the third approved appeal no other appeals may be submitted, and the student can only receive aid by meeting SAP.